EulesAtelier/EulesAtelierBlog/content/Chants of Sennaar - Language as Puzzles.md

 # Story

-From a story perspective, it is very simple in its message of language bringing people together and everyone sharing meaning from their world.
-The shape at top of the tower, what the locals call “God”, “Duty”, “Beauty”, etc… being all related through their glyphs, connecting the languages together, is very cool and a very good piece of visual storytelling.
-However it is a little too simple and trite, it very much feels like the actual plot was grafted on near the end of development with the theme of “togetherness” as its connective tissue.
+From a story perspective, it is very simple.
+It focuses on the theme of language bringing people together and everyone sharing meaning from their world.
+For example, at the end of the game there is an abstract shape at the top of the tower.
+It twists and turns to reveal that by looking at it a certain way, it becomes a glyph in each language.
+It is both “God”, and “Duty”, and “Beauty”, etc… This connects the languages together, and is a very cool and a very good piece of visual storytelling.
+However it just sort of happens at the end of the game, it very much feels like the actual plot was grafted on near the end of development with the theme of “togetherness” as its connective tissue.
-–edit this to explain story more and include images

-The little moments do stand out, I really like the moment where you play hide and seek with a little girl and learning some of the stealth mechanics, and I like the late game puzzles where you translate between languages, causing people to travel between the tower again.
+The actual plot that happens to you as the player is you ascending the tower.
+This is mostly expresed through little moments, which do stand out.
+You run into a monster and need to escape to a higher level, later you need to wait for the cafeteria to open once you can read the clocks.
+I really like the moment where you play hide and seek with a little girl and learning some of the stealth mechanics, and I like the late game puzzles where you translate between languages, causing people to travel between the tower again.
 You get a lot of the little tableaus, like when the gate guards, an earlier road block, open the gate up because they learn that the Devotee’s play music like the Bards.
 These make the world feel alive and reactive.

+There are puzzling elements of the story, for example in the third layer of the tower, the Bards have an underclass that they oppress and literally call "Ugly".
+As in, that is what the game calls these people.
+You find a little revolutionary hideout where this underclass plans to revolt, but instead of doing anything, a later puzzle just has you tell them they can leave and they just go.
+It's a very odd subplot in a game which is about learning to connect with others, especially since the game world is fairly static, and the underclass is still there if you complete that puzzle.

 # Critique